Access Pismo Public Records Portal

 - Submit the request via mail to the City Clerk's Office, City Hall, 760 Mattie Road, Pismo Beach, 93449; or

 - Submit the request in person at City Hall, 760 Mattie Road, Pismo Beach, 93449.

 You are not required by law to make a written request; if you are unable or unwilling to make a written request, please contact the City Clerk's Office for assistance.

 After submitting a request:

-Within 10 days from the request date, the City will notify you whether it has the records requested.
-Under certain circumstances, the City may request an extension of this period.
+Within 10 days from the receipt of the request, the City will notify the requestor of whether it believes it possesses responsive, disclosable records.
+Under certain circumstances, the City may extend this timeframe.